 Veterinary checkups during extreme heat typically cost between $60 and $120.
 If heatstroke occurs, treatment can range from $300 to $1,500 depending on severity.
 Preparing in advance with proper cooling routines and hydration helps prevent these costly emergencies.

-Texas housing varies widely, from older apartments with weak AC units to new homes with strong insulation.
-Because ESAs rely on cool indoor temperatures, the type of housing you live in plays a major role in summer safety.
+Texas housing varies widely, from older apartments with weak air conditioning to newer homes with improved insulation.
+Because ESAs rely on cool indoor temperatures, housing type plays a major role in summer safety, including for Texas A&M students navigating ESA housing near campus.

 Some Texas rentals have thermostat restrictions that limit how low tenants can set the temperature.
 ESAs require consistent cooling, especially during heatwaves, so it may be necessary to discuss reasonable adjustments with your landlord.
 Texas ESA laws protect ESAs, and proper documentation can help support accommodation requests.